 This course has been designed for

-Next course date: currently fully booked
+Next course date: upon request

 The course has been developed for people from the automotive industry who want to expand their knowledge in the field of mechatronic systems, components and development methods.
 Based on basic knowledge of electrical engineering, computer science and data communication, the development processes of mechatronic systems in automotive engineering will be described in detail; a series of exercises and comprehensive project work will also be offered.